sarah-antillia/ImageMask-Dataset-BCData/README.md

 <pre>
 https://sites.google.com/view/bcdataset
 </pre>
-The BCData data can be downloaded from the google drive
+The BCData can be downloaded from the google drive
 <a href="https://drive.google.com/file/d/16W04QOR1E-G3ifc4061Be4eGpjRYDlkA/view?usp=sharing">BCData.zip</a>.